Ke'Bryan Hayes Preview, Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.3 K/9, the fifth-best in the league.
+- The 9.3 strikeouts per nine innings compiled by the Marlins pitching staff ranks fifth in MLB.

-- The Marlins' 4.31 team ERA ranks 18th across all league pitching staffs.
+- The Marlins have the 16th-ranked team ERA among all MLB pitching staffs (4.30).

-- Marlins pitchers combine to rank 16th in baseball in home runs surrendered (191 total, 1.2 per game).
+- The Marlins rank 15th in baseball in home runs surrendered (191 total, 1.2 per game).

-- The righty's last time out was on Sunday against the Milwaukee Brewers, when he went five innings, surrendering one earned run while giving up five hits.
+- In his last time out -- in relief on Friday -- the righty tossed one scoreless inning against the Pittsburgh Pirates while surrendering one hit.

-- In 21 games this season, the 25-year-old has put up a 4.22 ERA and 10.8 strikeouts per nine innings, while giving up a batting average of .207 to opposing batters.
+- The 32-year-old has put together a 3.67 ERA and 7.6 strikeouts per nine innings in 45 games this season, while giving up a batting average of .230 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.